Environmental Sustainability

 Hospitals consume a large amount of energy and use many materials that contribute to increased waste and greenhouse gas emissions.
 In fact, it is estimated the healthcare industry produces around 5% of the world's total greenhouse gas emissions.

-South Shore Health's sustainability initiatives are strategies that aim to improve the environmental, social, and economic impacts of our healthcare organization.
 They include energy efficiency, waste reduction, and improved services and models of care.
 Our sustainability initiatives will help the environment, but their impacts are far reaching.
 They will also reduce operational costs, enhance our community's health, and increase our organization's resilience.

-Energy Efficiency and Fuel Combustion
+Energy Efficiency and Utilities

-• LED lighting upgrades at off-site locations.
+• Upgraded fluorescent lighting to LED lighting at off-site locations.

 Anesthetic Gas Usage